 Cueva de los Verdes

-Another lovely area to go hiking in Lanzarote is that of Cueva de los Verdes, near Haria.
+Another lovely area for hiking is that of Cueva de los Verdes, near Haria.
 The trail is really easy, perfect for families with children.
 It’s a 2 km trail part of of a 6 km volcanic gallery.
 The name of the cave takes from its former owners, the Verdes.
 The cave was formed by an eruption from the nearby Monte Corona, which took place between 3000 and 5000 years ago.

 There are guided tours of the cave every day between 10:00 am and 6:00 pm.